Evangeline Lilly: 2004–2007: Breakthrough with Lost

-In late 2003, Lilly was encouraged by a friend to audition for ABC's Lost and did not expect to be cast.
+In late 2003, Lilly was encouraged by a friend to audition for ABC's Lost, but did not expect to be cast.
 The secrecy campaign meant auditioning actors could not see the full script, could read only short scenes, and knew only the basic premise of people surviving a plane crash on a tropical island.
 It reminded Lilly of The Blue Lagoon, and she thought Lost would "at best be a mediocre TV show".
 Around 75 women auditioned for the part of Kate Austen.
 Writer and co-creator Damon Lindelof said that he and executive producer and co-creator J. J. Abrams "...were fast-forwarding through a tape and he saw her and said: 'That's the girl!'"
 The character almost had to be recast, as Lilly had trouble acquiring a work visa to enter the United States.
-Her application was finally accepted after nearly 20 tries and she arrived in Hawaii for filming one day late.
+Her application was finally accepted after nearly 20 tries; she arrived in Hawaii for filming one day late.

 Lost ran for six seasons, from 2004 to 2010.
 It was one of ABC's top primetime shows, winning one Golden Globe Award and ten Primetime Emmy Awards, including Outstanding Drama Series in 2005, and was ranked the top-rated TV show of the decade by IMDb.
-Lilly, who was from 24 to 30 years of age during the show's run, appeared in 108 of 121 episodes, and her character, Kate Austen, was the show's female lead.
+Lilly was between 24 and 30 years of age during the show's run, appearing in 108 of 121 episodes, as her character, Kate Austen, was the show's female lead.
 In 2006 she was nominated for a Golden Globe Award for Best Actress – Television Series Drama.
-Robert Bianco of USA Today praised Lilly's performance in the episode "Eggtown", saying it was almost worthy of a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series nomination.
+Robert Bianco of USA Today praised Lilly's performance in the episode named "Eggtown", saying it was almost worthy of a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series nomination.
 After shooting the final episode of Lost, Lilly said she was considering taking a break from acting to focus on her charity and humanitarian efforts.
 She told Vulture: "I consider acting a day job—it's not my dream; it's not my be-all, end-all."
 She says she uses her high-profile roles to further her humanitarian efforts, not to achieve stardom.